GoogleChrome/ip-protection/Masked-Domain-List.md

 games2win.com                                    | Games2win                                                      | Not Impacted By Script Blocking
 inviziads.com                                    | Games2win                                                      | Not Impacted By Script Blocking
 gamned.com                                       | Gamned                                                         | Not Impacted By Script Blocking
+lytiks.com                                       | Gannett                                                        | Not Impacted By Script Blocking
 pointroll.com                                    | Gannett                                                        | Not Impacted By Script Blocking
 reachlocal.com                                   | Gannett                                                        | Not Impacted By Script Blocking
 rlcdn.net                                        | Gannett                                                        | Not Impacted By Script Blocking